mgill2/team3-ridewithu-IIT/README.md

 The other .my.cnf is in the scripts directory which is for the slave database.

-In the build drectory, make sure to have database and webserver directories.
+In the build drectory, make sure to have database, database-slave, and webserver directories.
 ADD IF NEEDED!
 BEFORE RUNNING ANYTHING